 Monitoring Server

-While running your receiver, you can opt in to report your receiver performance metrics to a Blockstream-hosted server, referred to as the satellite monitoring server.
-To do so, you must explicitly enable the reporting functionality by appending option --report
+While running your receiver, you can choose to report your receiver performance metrics to a Blockstream-hosted server, referred to as the satellite monitoring server.
+To do so, you must explicitly enable the reporting functionality.
+Then, the interface application (GUI or CLI) will periodically send reports over the Internet.
+By doing so, you will be helping us better plan and improve the satellite communications service and worldwide coverage.

-option can be appended to all supported receiver types, as follows:
+With the CLI, the --report option can be appended to all supported receiver types, as follows:

 TBS 5927 or 5520SE USB receiver: